Can explain software quality assurance

 QA involves checking two aspects:

-- Validation: are we building the right system i.e., are the requirements correct?
+- Validation: are you building the right system i.e., are the requirements correct?

-- Verification: are we building the system right i.e., are the requirements implemented correctly?
+- Verification: are you building the system right i.e., are the requirements implemented correctly?

 Can explain code reviews